 Ms. Lewis is a corporate director and Chief Executive Officer of Lewis Corporate Advisors, LLC, a capital markets advisory firm.
 Prior to 2009, she held progressively senior positions during her seven-year career with Washington Real Estate Investment Trust, a publicly traded real estate investment trust, including Executive Vice-President, and was Chief Financial Officer from 2002 to 2009.
-In addition to the public companies listed below, Ms. Lewis serves on the Leadership Board and Governance Working Group for the United States Chamber of Commerce - Center for Capital Markets Competitiveness, and is a member of the Standing Advisory Group of the Public Company Accounting Oversight Board.
-She is a National Association of Corporate Directors Board Leadership Fellow, a member of the Tapestry West Audit Committee Network and the Audit Committee Roundtable of Orange County.
+In addition to the public companies listed below, Ms. Lewis serves on the Leadership Board and Governance Working Group for the United States Chamber of Commerce - Center for Capital Markets Competitiveness, is Trustee of The Brookings Institution and a member of the Standing Advisory Group of the Public Company Accounting Oversight Board.
+She is a National Association of Corporate Directors Board Leadership Fellow and a member of the Tapestry West Audit Committee Network.
 Ms. Lewis is a Certified Public Accountant and a Chartered Financial Analyst.

-Meeting attendance Other public company directorships Board 15 of 15 100% Weyerhaeuser Company 2016 - present Governance, Nomination & 8 of 8 100% Adamas Pharmaceuticals, Inc. 2014 - present Investment PS Business Parks, Inc. 2010 - present Management Resources 6 of 6 100% Plum Creek Timber Company, Inc. 2013 - 2016 Annual meeting 2015 votes in yes .9% CapitalSource, Inc. 2004 - 2014
+2016 Meeting attendance Other public company dire ectorships Board 11 of 11 100% Weyerhaeuser Company 2016 - present Audit and Conduct 4 of 4 100% PS Business Parks, Inc. 2010 - present Review Adamas Pharmaceuticals, 2014 - 2016 Governance, 7 of 7 100% Inc. Nomination & Investment Plum Creek Timber Company, Inc. 2013 - 2016 Management Resources 3 of 3 100% CapitalSource, Inc. 2004 - 2014

-Sun Life Financial securities held: Year Common shares DSUs Total common shares and DSUs Total value Share ownership guideline/ target date 2016 5,500 3,836 9,336 \$376,614 On target for 2015 5,500 443 5,943 \$228,806 December 1, 2019 Change 0 3,393 3,393 \$147,808
+Sun Life Financial secu rities held: Share

+Year Common shares DSUs Total common shares and DSUs Total value ownership guideline/ target date

+2017 5,500 9,179 14,679 \$707,528 Meets

+2016 5,500 3,836 9,336 \$376,614

+Change 0 5,343 5,343 \$330,914